avsa242/lsm9ds1-spin/README.md

 the source, reprogramming the Propeller, testing the output, and redoing this every time a different test mode is desired, which is a minor hassle.
 This source started out as just a way to vet the converted source, but I think there is value in having a tool that simply displays live data from the IMU.

+Some may notice the use of pointers for returning data from the IMU through the same (VAR) variables used to call the methods with.
+During the initial conversion from C, I struggled a bit with how best to return data from the methods, as I didn't think SPIN supported pointers, at least not in the same way C does, and though I understood the concept of pointers, it didn't really _click_ with me.
+After seeing it actually work, however, I decided I liked having it the way it is now.

+Lastly, for those wondering why such a simple bit of code was placed in a git repository, especially online on github: I initialized a git repo on my computer, locally, somewhere mid-way through this whole process because I found on more than one occasion, I tried a change in the code that may've worked for what I was working on specifically at the time, but later seemed to break something, and I wasn't always sure what the cause was.
+Git makes it easy to "roll back" to previous versions to find out where a problem was introduced.
+As for putting it on github, it's to have an online backup for the code as well as an unencumbered, pretty universal way to share the code.